Periodic Pitman transforms and jointly invariant measures: Jointly invariant measures for a periodic semi-discrete stochastic Burgers' equation

+Proposition \ref{prop:disc_consis} is proved at the very end of Section \ref{sec:Burke_intertwine}.
 We now state the theorem for the jointly invariant measures in this semi-discrete model.
 We do not include a proof of the, undoubtedly true, 1F1S principle in this semi-discrete setting. \begin{theorem}[Jointly invariant measure for \eqref{eq:joint_OCY}] For all $\beta > 0$, $k\in \N$ and $(\theta_1,\ldots,\theta_k) \in \R^k$, $\mu_\beta^{N,(\theta_1,\ldots,\theta_k)}$ is a jointly invariant measure for \eqref{eq:joint_OCY}. \end{theorem}

 This result is the analogue of Theorem \ref{thm:KPZ_invar_main} and used to prove it in Section \ref{sec:proofmaintthm}.
 Theorem \ref{thm:OCY_joint} is proved in Section \ref{sec:OCY_full_proof}.
 However, the main idea behind its proof and the origin of the structure of the jointly invariant measures can be already seen by considering the simple case of $N=k=2$, as we do now.